axlan/robopenguins-blog/_posts/2023-10-03-python-optimization.md

 ---
-title: Speeding Up Indexing the Contents of a File in Python
+title: Speeding Search a File for a Binary Sequence in Python
 author: jon
 layout: post
 categories: